40 Home Repairs Anyone Can Do

 How to DIY it: Most door thresholds (also called a saddle; below) adjust up and down with screws.
 Turn all the screws equally until the door opens and closes without much drag and the draft is eliminated.

 While you’re at it: You can seal drafty windows with removable caulk, which will keep cold air outside in winter and easily peel off come spring.
-These are signs you should consider roof replacement.

 Patch a hole in drywall